 All new development in the City shall be designed to be consistent with the multispecies and multi-habitat preservation goals.
-Compliance with these requirements would occur.
+Compliance with these requirements

-POLICY 10.1: The City will minimize development impacts on coastal mixed chaparral and coastal sage scrub environmentally sensitive habitats by preserving within the inland bluff and hillside systems, all native vegetation on natural slopes of 25% grade and over other than manufactured slopes.
-A deviation from this policy may be permitted only upon a finding that strict application thereof would preclude any reasonable use of the property (one dwelling unit per lot).
-This policy shall not apply to construction of roads of the City's circulation element, except to the extent that adverse impacts on habitat should be the degree feasible.
-Encroachments to purpose, including fire break brush clearance around structures, shall be limited as specified in Public Safety Brush clearance, when allowed in an area of sensitive habitat or vegetation, shall be conducted by selective hand clearance.
+The City will minimize development impacts coastal mixed chaparral and coastal sage scrub environmentally sensitive habitats by preserving within the inland bluff hillside systems, all native vegetation on natural slopes of 25% grade and over other than manufactured slopes.
+A deviation from this policy may be permitted only upon a finding that strict application thereof would preclude any reasonable use of property (one dwelling unit per lot).
+This policy shall not apply to construction of roads of the City's circulation element, except to the extent that adverse impacts on habitat should be Encroachments the degree feasible. minimized to purpose, including fire break brush clearance around structures, shall be limited as specified in Public Safety Policy 1.2.
+Brush clearance, when allowed in an area of sensitive habitat or vegetation, shall be conducted by selective hand clearance.
 (Coastal Act/30240/30250/30251/30253)